• Skip to main content

 Wash and soak chana dal

 2. Add rice flour to a mixing bowl.
-I used store bought rice flour.
+I used store bought fine rice flour.
 If using store bought please use a Indian brand rice flour as the texture of chekkalu will be different.

 Add rice flour